Ponderrawr/PSH_IEEE_Neopixel_Workshop/README.md

-# Penn State Harrisburg IEEE NeoPixel Workshop
+# Penn State Harrisburg IEEE Neopixel Workshop

-Build a 7‑LED NeoPixel project driven by an Arduino Nano and powered from a USB charger.
+Build a 7‑LED Neopixel project driven by an Arduino Nano and powered from a USB charger.
 This repo includes starter code, wiring/power notes, a step‑by‑step process, and troubleshooting.

 ## Quick Start
 - Install the Arduino IDE.